Health Care Guide Information

 TYPES OF LEUKEMIA:

 1. Acute lymphoblastic/Lymphocytic leukemia (ALL): This type involves abnormal production of lymphocytes.
-This type of cancer occurs in younger children mostly.
+This type of cancer occurs mostly in younger children.
 This is the most aggressive form of blood cancer, suddenly diagnosed within a few days after symptoms.

 This type is further divided into the following subtypes: